Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 If the spell was cast at a level equal to the level of the :rsc-spell-slot: **Spell Slot** you expended or lower, the spell fails and has no effect.
 If it was cast at a level higher than the slot you expended, make a :ability-cha: Charisma :d20-check: **Ability Check** against DC of 10 + the level of the spell, the spell fails and has no effect when you succeed the check.

-## Level 9: The People's Smite
+## Level 9: Dispel and Beguile

+*Your tounge carry traces of abjuration magic, distrupting the magic of those you charm.*

-When you hit a creature or object that is under the effects of a spell (e.g [Haste] or [Stoneskin]) , or attack a spell directly (e.g [Unseen Servant] or [Leomunds Tiny Hut]), with a weapon attack, you can expend a spell slot and attempt to dispel the spell.
-If the spell you hit was cast at a level equal to the level of spell slot you expended or lower, the spell ends.
-If the spell was cast at a level higher than the spell slot you expend and your :d20-attack: **Attack Roll** exceeds 12 + twice the level of the spell, the spell ends.
+When you use *Panache* against a creature that is under the effects of a spell (e.g [Haste] or [Stoneskin]), or when it is :spell-concentration: **Concentrating** on a spell, you can expend a spell slot to attempt to dispel that spell or break its concentration.
+If the spell you attempt to dispel or the spell the creature concentrating in was cast at a level equal to the level of spell slot you expended or lower, the spell ends or its concentration is broken.

+If the spell was cast at a level higher than the spell slot you expend and your initial *Panache* ability check results exceeds 10 + the level of the spell, the spell ends or its :spell-concentration: **Concentration** broken.

 ---